appsmithorg/appsmith/contributions/ClientSetup.md

 ### Running Tests on Client

 #### Integration Tests
-- Integration tests use cypress.
-To run cypress application for running tests, use these commands below,
-    ```bash
-      cd app/client
-      yarn run cytest
-    ```
-- To pass credentials for logging in in your cypress tests, you can create a local file `app/client/cypress.env.json` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
+- To pass credentials for logging in your cypress tests, you can create a local file `app/client/cypress.env.json` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).

   ```json
   {